This section provides guidelines for successful implementation and use of Tealeaf UI Capture.

 For example, changes to the client-side application, such as changes to the element identifiers, additions or modifications of UI widgets can impact capture and replay of the client-side UI.
 Identifying these changes via Tealeaf UI Capture in a Development environment facilitates faster resolution and a better replay experience once the application is deployed in the Production environment.

 You can also use Tealeaf UI Capture privacy rules configuration to identify and protect sensitive client data before deployment to the live site.

 By including Tealeaf as part of the main development effort for your web application, UI Capture can be integrated into the change management and scheduled maintenance processes for your enterprise.

 Where possible, configure all Development or Testing environments to mirror the Production environment.
 Apply the same web server settings and permissions that are configured in the Production server to the Development environment or Test environments.

-Note: Never deploy IBM Tealeaf UI Capture directly into a Production environment.
+Note: Never deploy Tealeaf UI Capture directly into a Production environment.

-Integrate IBM Tealeaf UI Capture into the Performance Management test suite for your enterprise.
+Integrate Tealeaf UI Capture into the Performance Management test suite for your enterprise.